tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 * Node regions have properties that determine the behavior of operations that create references (graft-like operations).
 For example, a file-backed region could not reference a node in a volatile memory region, so a graft-like operation would force a copy.
 On the other hand a volatile in-memory region could reference a node in a file region.

+It should probably be possible to inspect any node at runtime to determine its region.
+To avoid bloating the node storage excessively, this would probably be accomplished using a global table of regions, and then we could either put a field on a NodeBlock or potentially use some of the space bits of the TrieNodeODRc pointer to specify which node_region a given node belongs to.

+In addition to nodes, it is also necessary to track node region associations for maps and zippers for several reasons.
+Primarily, it may be necessary to create new nodes in different regions from the source.
+For example when making writable copies of nodes on a read-only medium.
+Also the empty node pointer is a sentinel constant, and therefore not associated with any region.

 ### Types of Node Regions

 * A Transient Region does not track its nodes and thus does not have the ability to cleanup individual nodes.
 It is used for temporary storage of nodes for intermediate operations.
 Freeing a Transient Region can be done by dropping all of the backing memory.  **CAVEAT** Non-`Copy` value types will cause a problem with Transient Regions.
 We either need to forbid non-`Copy` value types from Transient Regions, or engineer a values table that permits dropping of values.